NL is located on the eastern shores of North America between the 46th and 61st parallels.

 At 517,110 km2 (199,657 square miles), NL is vast.
 The island of Newfoundland covers 111,390 km2 (43,008 square miles) and massive Labrador covers 405,720 km2 (156,649 square miles).

-To give you a better perspective, NL is more than three times the total area of its neighboring Maritime Provinces (Nova Scotia, New Brunswick, and Prince Edward Island), would rank fourth in size behind Alaska, Texas, and California if it were one of the United States and is almost one-and-three-quarter times the size of Great Britain.
+To give you a better perspective, NL is more than three times the total area of its neighboring Maritime Provinces (Nova Scotia, New Brunswick, and Prince Edward Island), would rank fourth in size behind Alaska, Texas, and California if it was one of the United States and is almost one-and-three-quarter times the size of Great Britain.

 The island of Newfoundland occupies its very own time zone, known as Newfoundland Time.
 It is half an hour ahead of Atlantic Time, and a full hour and a half later than Eastern Standard Time.